 You can also create custom reports for campaigns, honing in on the metrics you care about most and viewing how they change over time.
 To do so, head to Analytics > Custom Reports, and create a new Campaign Performance Report.

 Another way to monitor your email deliverability performance is to analyze your deliverability-specific benchmarks.
-Klaviyo’s benchmarking tool allows you to evaluate and compare your data in relation to industry trends and peer groups (i.e. companies similar to your own).
-Use this tool to take note of how your deliverability performance relates to others and where you can improve.
+Klaviyo’s benchmarking tool allows you to evaluate and compare your data in relation to Klaviyo deliverability best practices, overall industry trends, and peer groups (i.e. companies similar to your own).
+Use this tool to take note of how your deliverability performance relates to others and Klaviyo guidance, to determine where you can improve.

 First, head to Analytics and select Benchmarks.

 Within Benchmarks, there are four separate pages where you can analyze your data.
 By default, you’ll be directed to the overview page.
-Select Campaign Performance from the main tab to hone in on your email marketing and deliverability performance.
+Select Email Campaigns from the main tab to hone in on your email marketing and deliverability performance.

 Moreover, you should strive to have a status of Excellent or Good for each performance indicator.
 If your status is Poor or Fair, make efforts to improve.
 Head to How to Improve Your Benchmarking Performance for more information.